 - the breach was the proximate cause of your injury.

-To ensure you have a solid legal foundation to file a premises liability claim, you should speak to me, or one of my colleagues.
-I am an experienced Sacramento personal injury attorney who has represented numerous clients in serious injury and wrongful death cases.
+To ensure you have a solid legal foundation to file a premises liability claim, you should speak to our injury lawyers.
+We have represented numerous clients in serious injury and wrongful death cases.
 The counsel of a personal injury lawyer can help you assess the viability of your potential case.

-In determining who is liable (i.e. responsible) in a deck collapse or railing failure premises liability case, the critical elements are (i) ownership, (ii) possession, and (iii) control of the premises.
+In determining who is liable (i.e., responsible) in a deck collapse or railing failure premises liability case, the critical elements are (i) ownership, (ii) possession, and (iii) control of the premises.
 The person or entity owning, possessing, or controlling the premises is responsible for any injuries arising from a defective condition on the premises.
 Without the element of control over the premises, there is no duty to exercise reasonable care to prevent injury on the property.
-For example, if you were injured at an abandoned warehouse that has no owner, it would be extremely difficult to find a responsible party who would be the defendant in a lawsuit.
+For example, if you were injured at an abandoned warehouse with no owner, it would be challenging to find a responsible party who would be the defendant in a lawsuit.

-Generally, a property owner owes duty to others to act reasonably and maintain the premises in safe manner in order to prevent people from being injured.
-If children are at the premises, the duty of care is heightened because children lack the capacity to appreciate risks and to avoid danger.
+Generally, a property owner owes a duty to others to act reasonably and maintain the premises safely to prevent people from being injured.
+If children are at the premises, the duty of care is heightened because children lack the capacity to appreciate risks and avoid danger.
 This means that if a child is hurt at a premise, the threshold for establishing liability is lower compared to a suit brought by an adult, where comparative negligence could be raised as a defense.

 If there is a latent or concealed defect on the property, the owner owes a duty to exercise ordinary care to make the condition reasonably safe for people coming onto the land or to give such people adequate warnings so they can avoid the danger.
 For example, the balcony in Berkeley was in such poor condition that the structure was being destroyed by dry rot.
 The owner had a duty to inspect the balcony to take ordinary care of the balcony and, at the very least, warn people that the balcony was in a poor structural condition and should not have people on it.
 In fact, when a property owner is affirmatively aware of a concealed condition and fails to exercise reasonable care or give sufficient warnings, a trier of fact can reasonably conclude that the property owner was negligent.

 A duty to take affirmative action to control the wrongful acts of a third party is imposed on a property owner only when the owner reasonably anticipates the action.
 Foreseeability is a critical factor in establishing this duty.
-For example, if a property owner is throwing a party and a guest decides to do “tricks” or “stunts” on a deck railing, the property owner could be held responsible for any harms caused by that guest if the owner reasonably foresaw the action (i.e. the owner was told about the actions or saw the action taking place and did nothing).
-In addition, foreseeability as an element of a duty of care is a question of law that must be decided by a California court.Damages You Can Pursue Through a Deck Collapse or Railing Defect Injury Claim
+For example, if a property owner is throwing a party and a guest decides to do “tricks” or “stunts” on a deck railing, the property owner could be held responsible for any harms caused by that guest if the owner reasonably foresaw the action (i.e., the owner was told about the actions or saw the action taking place and did nothing).
+In addition, foreseeability as an element of a duty of care is a question of law that must be decided by a California court.Damages You Can Pursue Through an Injury Claim

 When a crime is committed, we have the criminal justice system that can impose fines, penalties, and even jail time.
 When someone is injured due to the negligence of another person or business, we have the civil justice system that allows the injured party to hold the negligent party responsible by pursuing financial restitution for their harms and losses.